Introducing Arkansas Total Care — Your partner for success

-Mercy Health – Mercy operates 7 acute care, specialty care and critical access hospitals in Arkansas, as well as neighboring states including Kansas, Missouri and Oklahoma.
-Mercy provides primary and physical health services as well as behavioral health and pharmacy services.
+Mercy Health – Mercy runs seven acute care, specialty care, and critical access hospitals in the state of Arkansas.
+They also have locations in Kansas, Missouri, and Oklahoma.
+Mercy provides primary and physical health services.
+Mercy also offers behavioral health and pharmacy services.

-Arkansas Health & Wellness - Arkansas Health & Wellness is operated locally.
-Arkansas Health & Wellness has a history of providing products and services for under/uninsured populations, employers and the self-employed groups.
-Through its corporate parent Centene, Arkansas Health & Wellness also has over 30 years of experience supporting the community and those covered by Medicaid including people with IDD and Behavioral Health needs.
+Arkansas Health & Wellness - Arkansas Health and Wellness is a local company that offers services to groups such as under-, uninsured, and self-employed people.
+They also work with employers.
+Through its parent company, Centene, Arkansas Health and Wellness has more than 30 years of experience supporting the community.
+This includes those covered by Medicaid, such as people with IDD and behavioral health needs.